SwetSagar/Civil-Services-Notes/README.md

 ### General Studies 1

-Notes made here are syllabus wise and are Current affairs related from April 2019 onwards.
-Since 2023 onwards I had moved to PT365.
-Source that was referred here was from InsightsonIndia Current Affairs.
+1. Notes made here are syllabus wise and are Current affairs related from April 2019 onwards.
+2. Since 2023 onwards I had moved to PT365.
+3. Source : InsightsonIndia Current Affairs.

 #### History and Culture